-In the Name of Allah the Beneficent, the Mercuful
+In the Name of Allah the Beneficent, the Merciful

 Allah (swt) locates Twr AsSineen in the Meccan oasis where it was known to Muslims as Jabal AnNur.

-In Hebrew mythology, this was the location of the Garden of Eden.
-In other words, the mountain was real, its location was real, but the pagan worshippers of El Elyon (Canaanite version of Allah (swt)) anthropomorphized their deity and they thought that he actually lived on the mountain.
-The mountain was so holy to them that they applied the epithet tswur (rock) to their deity.
-However, the Quran describes this mountain as a real mountain which is located in an area where fig trees and olive trees grew.
+The Quran describes this mountain as a real mountain which is located in an area where fig trees and olive trees grew.
 It is a place where the inhabitants obtained fuel to light their fires from the ‘green tree’.
 In other words, this mountain is in a valley where there was water and an oasis where grew figs and olives (Q 6:142).
 It is a place where the inhabitants used the fruit of these trees to sustain themselves on caravan trips.

 “Watson Mills and Roger Bullard suggest that during the Old Kingdom of Egypt, Byblos was virtually an Egyptian colony.
 The growing city was evidently a wealthy one and seems to have been an ally (among “those who are on his waters”) of Egypt for many centuries.”

 Musa and his clans eventually settled in the lush valley where was located Twur AsSineen (The Resplendent Mountain) which was re-named Jabal AnNur.
 Currently, the place is known as Mecca.
 However, it was Musa (as) who named the Valley of Mecca, Tuwa or the place of supplication in Egyptian.
-Musa’s and Haroon’s descendants may actually be the Quraish of Mecca.
-The DNA haplotype of the Levitical priesthood, J1c3d, was traced to the Quraysh and Haroun (J1c3d).
+Musa’s and Haroon’s descendants may actually be among the ancestors of the Quraysh of Mecca.
 Haroun, the patriarch of the priesthood, was with Musa on the trek from Egypt to Mecca.
 After all, Mecca in the Arabian Peninsula was their ancestral homeland before they settled in the Levant.
 Ibrahim and his son founded Mecca and built the Kaba (Quran 22:26).

 Tuwa, the sacred valley where Musa (as) was summoned to the fire burning on holy ground, is the Egyptian word twa X1-V4-G1-A30 (A30 is the man with hands raised in supplication).
 So Twa is the valley where one supplicates Allah (swt).
 Musa was born in Egypt and lived there until he was forced to flee after killing an Egyptian.
 His native language was mixed with Egyptian.
 Both tuwa and dua (meaning praise, worship in Egyptian), are Egyptian words,, which are also found in Arabic.
 Musa named this sacred place as the place of supplication.
 Mecca was known to the Hebrews as Paran or Fwran, the place of the bubbling spring aka Zamzam.
 The burning fire he saw was a sign that he was about to receive a revelation which would show him how to conquer the Fr3wn’s Canaanite magicians.